our suppliers and service providers who are natural persons (such as self-employed persons);

 manage our suppliers and service providers throughout the supply chain;

-organise tender-offers, implement tasks in preparation of or to perform existing contracts;
+organise tenders, implement tasks in preparation of or to perform existing contracts;

 monitor activities at our facilities, including compliance with applicable policies as well as health and safety rules in place;